The History of Bicester Concert Band

 The band is currently led by Wendy Marks, and is enjoying something of a revival under her leadership.
 New members are joining and standards are raising as the band works hard to improve its ensemble playing.

 The band is also benefitting from a change in venue to the school hall at the recently built St Edburg’s School on Kingsmere.
 Band members enjoy playing in the larger, acoustically better, modern space.

 How to find us

 St Edburg’s School is located on the Kingsmere development in Bicester.
-From the A41, turn into Pioneer Way just by the Premier Inn, and follow the road around.
-The school will be on your left.
+From the A41, turn into Pioneer Way just by the Premier Inn.
+Stay on Pioneer Way; the school will be on your left.